 We have a staff binder for each member in our school, so we place all these papers into that binder as we get them.
 It’s way too much work to try to sift through all that stuff when we’re busy.
 It also contains the staff handbook, so when we need an answer, we can usually find it in that binder.

 If your school does not have a system like this, it’s easy enough for you to create one of your own.
 Start a binder and add a few dividers in it.
 As you get papers, sort them and keep them in the binder.

 If your school hands out agendas for meetings, write on them and keep them in this binder.
-When you need to remember something that was said in a meeting, you have a record of it.
+You’ll have records of what was said in meetings.

 If you need help getting rid of the paper at the end of the year, be sure to check out our Clean the Clutter post.